ohmyzsh/ohmyzsh/plugins/help/README.md

 ## Features

-Get help for plugins right in the terminal.
+Get help for plugins right inside the terminal.

 For example, type